 - Environmental Studies-Sociology majors should consult the OCS Advising Sheet for ES Majors and their major advisers.

-The maximum number of credits that can be applied to the Sociology major from off campus studies (including credits from other U.S. institutions) is 8 credits with the approval of your sociology major adviser.
+- The maximum number of credits that can be applied to the Sociology major from off campus studies (including AP credit, IB credit and credits from other U.S. institutions) is 8 credits with the approval of your major adviser.

 Which Partner Programs are recommended by the Sociology department?